chanpat/openEulerSetupGuides/guides/sendmail(XAMPP).md

 # PHP Sendmail Setup with msmtp on openEuler

-**A step-by-step installation and configuration guide for sending email from PHP using msmtp on openEuler Linux**
+**A step-by-step installation and configuration guide for sending email from PHP using msmtp on openEuler Linux.**
+**This guide assumes that PHP has been installed in the system.**

 ## Install Required Packages
 ```